 Preprocessing: Build the Euler tour with first[v] and tourDepth arrays.
 Then build a sparse table on tourDepth.
 Query: For lca(u, v), let l = first[u] and r = first[v].
 If l > r, swap them.
 Query the sparse table for the index with minimum depth in .
 That index points to the LCA node.
 This combines two effective techniques: Euler tour converts the tree to an array, and sparse table answers range queries in time.

 The result: preprocessing, per query.
-This is the fastest known online LCA algorithm for static trees.
-No other method beats query time.
+This is a practical online LCA algorithm for static trees.
+Farach-Colton and Bender's method achieves preprocessing with queries, but this sparse table approach is simpler to implement.

 This runs in time per query and uses space.